jdlandau123/Kindle-NewsReader/README.md

 # Kindle NewsReader

-An open source web application that scrapes news articles from Associated Press, formats them into a newspaper-like pdf file, and automatically delivers them to registered Kindle devices every morning.
+A web application that scrapes news articles from Associated Press, formats them into newspaper-like pdf files, and automatically delivers them to registered Kindle devices every morning.

 Associated Press allows non-commercial use of their